How are your stress and anxiety levels these days?

 2) Do Your Homework

 Generally, cannabis is quite safe and forgiving.
-Unlike opiates or alcohol, for instance, cannabis will not suppress breathing, which means it’s impossible to lethally overdose on cannabis.
+Unlike opiates or alcohol, for instance, cannabis will not suppress breathing, which means it’s impossible to lethally overdose.

-And yet, getting the most out of cannabis requires a bit of practice and some homework.
+And yet, getting the most out of the herb requires a bit of practice and some homework.
 You’ll need to consider your physical and mental health, pre-existing conditions, and any medication you’re taking (potential interactions with other meds are especially critical for high-dose CBD).
-If you’re unsure, it’s best to consult with your doctor.
+If you’re unsure, it’s best to consult with your doctor or a cannabinoid specialist.

 It’s also a good idea to research the various types of medical cannabis products available to you.
 You’ll want to ensure your products come from a reputable supplier or manufacturer, which includes knowing how to read cannabis product labels.

 The homework phase will also help you explore important questions and open yourself to a bit of experimentation.

 For instance, do you need a CBD-rich product or a THC-rich product?
 Or maybe a combo of both?

 Generally speaking, lower doses of THC tend to help anxiety.
 Higher doses of THC could make it worse.
 This is the biphasic nature of cannabis, which basically means too much can have the opposite effect from what you desire.

 It is also helpful to pay attention to terpene profiles when selecting cannabis strains.
 Terpenes are the compounds that give cannabis so many different smells; they also add to the overall effect of the cannabis experience, differentiating one cannabis cultivar from the next.

 For instance, some terpene profiles in cannabis tend to ease anxiety, while other terpenes can increase anxiety for some people, or induce sedation, or could be energizing.